 An RIA has a fiduciary duty to its clients, which means they must put their clients’ interests above their own.
 The SEC describes this as “undivided loyalty.”
 This is different from non-RIA companies whose advisors are often held only to a suitability standard, meaning their recommendations must be suitable for a client’s situation.
 Under a suitability standard, an advisor might sell a client products that are suitable for their portfolio but which also result in a sales commission for the advisor.

 RIAs generally offer a range of investment advice, from your portfolio mix to your retirement and estate planning.

 What’s Required to Become a Registered Investment Advisor?

 The following steps are required to become a registered investment advisor (RIA).

 • Pass the Series 65 exam, or the Uniform Investment Adviser Law Exam, which is administered by the Financial Industry Regulatory Authority (FINRA).
 Some states waive the requirement for this exam if applicants already hold an advanced certification like the CFP® (CERTIFIED FINANCIAL PLANNER™) or CFA (Chartered Financial Analyst).

 • Register with the state or SEC.
-If an RIA has $100 million in assets under management (AUM), they must register with the SEC.
-(There are some exceptions to this requirement .)
+If an RIA has $100 million in assets under management (AUM), they must register with the SEC — though there are sometimes exceptions to this requirement.
 If they hold less in AUM, they must register with the state of their principal place of business.
 This requires filing Form ADV.

 • Set up the business.
 These steps require making a variety of decisions about company legal structure, compliance, logistics and operations, insurance, and policies and procedures.